 QS = 148 480 + 32 768 x UV when the Scaling Factor subfield is 3(#8427)

-The queue size value is the total size, rounded up to the nearest multiple of 256 SF octets(#8427) and expressed in units of 256 SFoctets(#8427), of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame sent by a non-HE STA and the MSDUs or A-MSDUs contained in the (A-)MPDU containing the Queue Size subfield(#7868) sent by an HE STA) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field The SF when the queue size is sent to a non-HE STA is 256 octets and is 1 octet if sent to an HE STA.(#8427).(#8427)A queue size value of 0 is used solely to indicate the absence of any buffered traffic in the queue used for the specified TID.
-A queue size value of 254 is used for all sizes greater than 64 768 octets for a non-HE STA or a HE STA to a non-HE STA and 2 245 632 octets for an HE STA(#8427).
-A queue size value of 255 is used to indicate an unspecified or unknown size.
+When transmitted by a non-AP HE STA to an HE AP, the queue size value QS is the approximate total sizein units of octet(#8427) of all MSDUs and A-MSDUs buffered at the STA (including the MSDUs or A-MSDUs contained in the (A-)MPDU containing the Queue Size subfield,(#7868)) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.
+The value of QS is calculated as defined in equation 9-x.(#8427) The value of QS is an approximation of the actual queue size at the transmitter, where the approximation is due to rounding to a variable resolution.
+The transmitter rounds the actual value of queue size up to the nearest 16 octets when SF is equal to 0 and placese the resulting value into the UV subfield.
+The transmitter rounds the actual queue size as follows, for SF values greater than 0:

+When SF is equal to 1, the actual queue size minus 1024 is rounded up to the nearest 256 octets and placed into the UV subfield.

+When SF is equal to 2, the actual queue size minus 17,408 is rounded up to the nearest 2048 octets and placed into the UV subfield.

+When SF is equal to 3, the actual queue size minus 148,480 is rounded up to the nearest 32,768 octets and placed into the UV subfield.

+A queue size subfield value of 0 is used to indicate the absence of any buffered traffic in the queue used for the specified TID.
+A queue size value of 254 is used for all sizes greater than 64 768 octets when transmitted by a non-HE STA or transmitted by an HE STA to a non-HE STA and 2 147 328 octets when transmitted by an HE STA to an HE STA(#8427).
+A queue size subfield value of 255 is used to indicate an unspecified or unknown size.
 If an MSDU or A-MSDU(#7866) is fragmented and is not car-ried in an A-MPDU, then the queue size value may(#7719, #8015) remain constant in all fragments even if the amount of queued traffic changes as successive fragments are sent(#6255).
 If an MSDU or A-MSDU(#7866) is fragmented and is carried in an A-MPDU, then the queue size bits 8-15 of the QoS Control field(#5435) is set as defined in 10.13.1 (A-MPDU contents).(#7869)

 End of proposed changes.